 New readers might want to begin here.

 We were all a bit wary of Bulgaria, it not being somewhere that any of us had ever really felt a need to visit, but if you want to get to Turkey without taking a boat there are only really two options.
-One involves Bulgaria, and the other involves a serious detour through Greece, so there's only really one practical choice.
+One involves Bulgaria, and the other involves a serious detour through Greece, so we were going to Bulgaria.

-When looking at maps for the trip I'd been surprised to find there were only two places to cross from Romania to Bulgaria without going all the way to the river delta near Constanta.
-The reason for this quickly became clear: a huge river was in the way: The Danube.
-One of these crossings is a ferry between Călărași and Silistra, which was going to add delays. the other is an enormous Soviet-era bridge between Giurgiu and Ruse.
+When looking at maps for the trip I'd been surprised to find there were only two places to cross from Romania to Bulgaria without going all the way to the Black Sea first.
+The reason for this quickly became clear: The river Danube.
+One of these crossings is a ferry between Călărași and Silistra, which was going to add delays. the other is an enormous Soviet-era Meccano bridge between Giurgiu and Ruse.

 Crossing the Danube

 Crossing the bridge brought us to the Bulgarian border post, where we were expecting some hassle.
-Happily, this was even easier than entering Romania, with the border guard just looking at our passports, reading our first names to us, and waving us on.
+As always, our fears were unfounded, and it was quicker and easier than entering Romania.
+The border guard just looked briefly at our passports, confirmed our first names, and waved us on.
 We hung around for a bit trying to work out how to buy a vignette (required for all Bulgarian roads outside towns and villages) before a chap came over and told us we didn't need them for bikes.
-That was a little disappointing, as we were robbed of the chance to collect another sticker, but was easily dealt with by stopping at a booth just after the border where I changed some Sterling into Leva and spent five quid on a vignette for a car.
-The woman in the booth looked at me like I was some kind of idiot, perhaps justifiably, as my KTM clearly had four wheels, not two, but I wanted a souvenir.
+That was a little disappointing, as it meant no reason to collect another sticker, but I wasn't going to get that put me off.
+The woman at a nearby kiosk booth looked at me like I was some kind of idiot, with some justification, when I insisted on spending five quid's worth of my newly-exchanged Leva on a vignette for the car I wasn't driving.

 Riding away from Ruse, we waited for the road surface to deteriorate and the driving to get more erratic.
-We were almost disappointed to find the road perhaps a bit rough but nothing our bikes couldn't cope with, and the driving was absolutely fine.
+We were almost disappointed to find neither happened - the road perhaps a bit rough, but nothing our bikes couldn't cope with, and the driving was absolutely fine.
 There were no gangsters in massive saloon cars with blacked out windows, and the few cops we saw paid us no attention whatsoever.
-Lesson learned again: don't believe everything (anything) you read on the Internet.
+Lesson learned yet again: don't believe everything (anything) you read on the Internet.

-The journey was punctuated by broken-down trucks and a stench of their burning clutches and brakes, depending whether they'd just gone up or down a hill, of which there were many.
+The journey was punctuated by broken-down trucks and the smell of their burnt-out clutches and brakes, depending whether they'd just gone up or down a hill, of which there were many.
 After a while we stopped for a rest at a cafe with a big shale parking area just off the main road.
-Bulgaria, like Romania, has a bit of a problem with stray dogs, and here we found a pack laying in the sun next to the forest.
-They went absolutely berserk when they heard the bikes, only calming down when Mark walked over and did his best north Wales dog-whisperer mind meld.
-At the cafe, the girl behind the counter spoke English and we were soon set up with cold drinks, coffees and ice creams to counter the heat.
-More illusions dispelled.
+Bulgaria, like Romania, had a bit of a problem with stray dogs, and here we found a pack laying in the sun next to the forest.
+They went absolutely berserk when they heard the bikes, only calming down when Mark walked over and worked some north Wales dog-whisperer voodoo on them.
+The girl at the cafe spoke better English than my Bulgarian, and we were soon set up with cold drinks, coffees and ice creams to counter the heat.
+Things were looking up.

 |It still says beer, whatever the alphabet|

 A couple of hours' riding saw us pulling up outside our next stop, Къмпинг Вепико Търново, Camping Veliko Tarnovo.
-Entering Bulgaria brought with it a change to the Cyrillic alphabet, and I entertained myself while covering mile after mile by trying to learn it.
-It shares some characters with the Latin alphabet, some with Greek, and has some particularly wacky ones all of its own, but it's phonetic and, for the most part, not too tricky.
-There are a lot of loan words in Bulgarian so once you've worked out рзсторан transliterates as restoran, you know you're looking at a restaurant.
-It makes the place names look crazy though, with Sofia being София and Plovdiv being Пловдив, but it all makes sense once you get the hang of it.
+Entering Bulgaria brought with it a change to the Cyrillic alphabet, and I got busy trying to learn it from road signs.
+It shares some characters with the Latin alphabet, some with Greek, and has some wacky ones all of its own, but it's all phonetic.
+On the main roads, names are shown in both alphabets, so between Sofia and София, and Plovdiv and Пловдив, it's possible to pick things up pretty quickly.
+Bulgarian has a lot of loan words so once you can transliterate рзсторан as restoran, and нон-стоп as non-stop, you know you stand a good chance of getting a meal.

 |The hellhole that is northern Bulgaria|